Evelyn Fox Keller: Discussion of work

 Keller documented how the masculine-identified public sphere and the feminine-identified private sphere have structured thinking in two areas of evolutionary biology: population genetics and mathematical ecology.
 Her concern is to show how the selection process that occurs in the context of discovery limits what we come to know.
 Keller argues that the assumption that the atomistic individual is the fundamental unit in nature has led population geneticists to omit sexual reproduction from their models.
 Though the critique of misplaced individualism is nothing new, the gender dynamics Keller reveals are.
 According to Keller, geneticists treat reproduction as if individuals reproduce themselves, effectively bypassing the complexities of sexual difference, the contingencies of mating, and fertilization.
 She likens the biologists' atomistic individual to heuristic individual portrayed by mainstream Western political and economic theorists.
 Keller argues further that biologists use values ascribed to the public sphere of Western culture to depict relations between individuals (while values generally attributed to the private sphere to describe relations are confused to the interior of an individual organism).

 According to Yale sociologist Rene Almeling, Keller "is part of a generation of scholars who so thoroughly established 'gender and science' as a legitimate subject of inquiry that it made possible decades and decades of subsequent research among historians, philosophers, and social scientists."
 According to The Bloomsbury Encyclopedia of Philosophers in America, her later work addressed the role of language in mediating relations between science and society more generally, including "an unusually scientifically acute and philosophically sophisticated set of case studies in the history of science, particularly of biological sciences in the twentieth century.

 In her work entitled Making Sense of Life: Explaining Biological Development with Models, Metaphors, and Machines Keller discusses the relation between "understanding", "computability" and "predictability", reflecting on the role of mathematical and computational models.
 Distancing herself from the works of Morrison and Morgan that describe models as mediators between theory and practice, Keller notes that in mathematical biology models can be simultaneously "guides for doing as much as for thinking."
-For her, the question of "what count as a scientific explanation" cannot be answered in the singular; the "multiplicity of explanatory styles in scientific practice" suggests recourse to an "explanatory pluralism" that Keller reconnects to the theses on the disunity of science of John Dupré and Nancy_Cartwright_(philosopher).
+For her, the question of "what count as a scientific explanation" cannot be answered in the singular; the "multiplicity of explanatory styles in scientific practice" suggests recourse to an "explanatory pluralism" that Keller reconnects to the theses on the disunity of science of John Dupré and Nancy Cartwright.

-Keller’s studies of the interplay between scientific theory, on the one hand, and the linguistic, technological, psychological, political, and other “external” factors that play a role in shaping it, are among the subtlest and most insightful in the literature.
+Keller's studies of the interplay between scientific theory, on the one hand, and the linguistic, technological, psychological, political, and other "external" factors that play a role in shaping it, are among the subtlest and most insightful in the literature.
 She usually conducts these inquiries through discussion of particular episodes or trajectories in the history of science.
 History thus becomes her philosophical laboratory."